I'll Make Love to You: Chart performance

 The single was a massive commercial success.
-It held the number one position on the Billboard Hot 100 for 14 weeks, from August 27 to November 26, 1994.
+It held the number one position on the US Billboard Hot 100 for 14 weeks, from August 27 to November 26, 1994.
 At the time, the song tied a record for the most weeks at number one that had been set by Whitney Houston's "I Will Always Love You" in late 1992 and early 1993.
 Boyz II Men would later break their own record in 1996 with "One Sweet Day", a collaboration with Mariah Carey, which remained at number one on the Hot 100 for 16 weeks beginning in December 1995.
 "I'll Make Love to You" also topped the U.S. R&B and adult contemporary charts for nine and three weeks, respectively, in 1994.
 It sold 1,627,000 copies domestically, earning a platinum certification from the Recording Industry Association of America for shipments of over one million copies.
 In Canada, the song reached number one on September 26, retaining the position for two weeks.
 "All I Wanna Do" by Sheryl Crow then held the top position for four weeks, but on November 2, "I'll Make Love to You" returned to number one for an additional week before beginning its final descent from the chart.

 Outside North America, "I'll Make Love to You" also experienced major chart success.
 It reached number one in New Zealand on September 11, keeping that position for four weeks before "Endless Love" by Luther Vandross and Mariah Carey moved to number one.
 In Australia, the song reached the top on October 16 and stayed there for two weeks, losing its spot at number one to Silverchair's "Tomorrow".
 On both charts, the song stayed in the top 50 for 22 weeks.
 Across Europe, the song reached the top 10 in most countries, but fell outside this range in Germany and Finland, where it peaked at 20 and 12, respectively.
-In the UK, the song debuted at number 6 on the Official Singles Chart on August 28 before moving up to number 5 the next week, its peak position.
+In the UK, the song debuted at number 6 on the UK Singles Chart on August 28 before moving up to number 5 the next week, its peak position.
 It stayed in the top 40 for a further eight weeks.
-In Ireland, the song was slightly less successful, reaching number 7 and spending 10 weeks on the chart.
+In Ireland, the song was slightly less successful, reaching number 7 and spending 10 weeks on the Irish Singles Chart.

 Awards and accolades

-"I'll Make Love to You" won the 1995 Grammy Award for Best R&B Performance by a Duo or Group with Vocals and two American Music Awards for Favorite Pop/Rock Single and Favorite Soul/R&B Single.
+"I'll Make Love to You" won the 1995 Grammy Award for Best R&B Performance by a Duo or Group with Vocals at the 37th Annual Grammy Awards and two American Music Awards for Favorite Pop/Rock Single and Favorite Soul/R&B Single at the American Music Awards of 1995.
 It ranks at number 19 on Billboards All-Time Top 100 Songs.